 10. Publish Quality Content

-Though publishing quality content often will help you rank better in search engine result pages (SERPs), it will also be valuable for your readers.
+Though publishing quality content often will help you rank better in SERP (Search Engines Result Pages), it will also be valuable for your readers.
 Through your content, you should engage with your visitors.
 By doing so, you can increase the conversion rates and reduce your bounce rate drastically.
-When you are creating content, keep in mind that you are writing for human being and not search engines.
+When you are creating content, keep in mind that you are writing for a human being and not search engines.
 So, don’t try to stuff as many keywords as possible into your content.
 This will reduce the quality of your content and make it look poor in front of search engines.

 Make sure your content always provides some value to your readers no matter what.
 No one wants to read junk and crappy articles because they consider their time precious.

 Who said email marketing is dead?
 It’s 2017 and it is still growing strong.
 Marketers and bloggers have been making money from their email newsletters ever since they realized its true potential.
 It is easily one of the simplest ways to drive traffic to your blog and make money online.
 To get started you can sign up with an email marketing platform like AWeber or GetResponse, and create an email newsletter from your blog posts.